Amey-CK/Amey-CK/README.md

 Created a machine learning model using five years of historical data to forecast retail store demand over the next 15 days.
 Focused on exploratory data analysis for feature selection.

  Key Objectives
--Enhance sales prediction accuracy, addressing challenges like overstocking and stockouts in grocery retail.
+- Enhance sales prediction accuracy, addressing challenges like overstocking and stockouts in grocery retail.
 Improved forecasting can reduce food waste and enhance customer satisfaction.

  Methodology
 - **Machine Learning Algorithm**: Implemented **LightGBM** for its efficiency and effectiveness in handling large datasets.